vijaym2k6/vijaym2k6/README.md

 I'm an undergraduate studying Computer Science (AIML) with a focus on building **AI-powered systems that solve real problems**.
 My work centers on backend engineering, intelligent automation, and developer tooling—with an emphasis on reliability, safety, and clean architecture.

-I don't build demos.
-I build systems that are meant to run.
+I focus on building systems designed to run reliably, not just exist as demos.

 ---